For the latest on the Saucony Peregrine, you can read and watch our Saucony Peregrine 12 review.

 When we look at the tongue, effectively we are looking at from roughly the top three eyelets are not gusseted, and everything below that is.
 The tongue is connected with some spandex in here.
 It’s going to be tough to see on camera, but basically it keeps debris out from here down.

 Toebox-wise, I feel this is a wider toe box than what we had in previous versions.
 I don’t feel like my pinky toe was quite as crammed up in these—so, a little more foot splay allowed in this version.
 I have what I would consider a mostly wide forefoot.
 This is definitely a welcome addition there.
-Then more of this exoskeleton TPU mask—this is not a hard toebox like we see in some shoes that have a lot of stuff built up here.
+Then more of this exoskeleton TPU mask—this is not a hard toebox like we see in some trail running shoes that have a lot of stuff built up here.
 You definitely have the sole that wraps around the apex and gives you a good bumper, but it’s really not something that I’ve noticed too awful bad.
 That might just be because of the shape of the shoe.
 In general, if you’re someone who stubs your toes a lot, especially on the outsides, there’s not a ton of protection here.
 I feel like it’s definitely adequate.

 One of the other updates here that is interesting in my opinion is the addition of the EVERUN sole.
 If you look in there, it looks like styrofoam.
 Altra has a compound similar to this.
 Adidas has a compound similar to this.
 It’s this… lots of kind of various densities of little foams that are very bouncy feeling.
 It is noticeable to me especially when you’re on harder surfaces.
 This shoe seems a lot more responsive than the previous versions.
 It actually feels like a really good, responsive trail shoe.
 Not that the previous version wasn’t, but there’s definitely a feel here of added bounce that wasn’t there before.
 While I’m on it, on the insole, we can see the insole here is fairly standard.
 It’s pretty thin and tends to roll up when it’s wet which is something I definitely would like to see updated, but you can always glue those down if that’s a major problem.